-- Existing servitudes and roadways should be utilised as far as possible, thereby limiting the impact of establishing new service roads; - Individuals can be translocated to outside of the footprint area or removed to a suitable botanical garden for cultivation and protection.
-This should only be done after consultation with the provincial conservation authorities; - Movement of personnel and machinery to be limited to the areas designated for the established access roadways; - No movement of personnel or machinery to take place within any wetland areas in order for this ecologically sensitive habitat unit to retain its features; - Any recruitment of exotic vegetation to be managed on an ongoing basis until indigenous pioneering vegetation has dominated the disturbed areas.
+Transformation Evisting constitution and readius a chaula he utilized on far on possible Transformation of • Existing servitudes and roadways should be utilised as far as possible, vegetation community thereby limiting the impact of establishing new service roads; structures; • Individuals can be translocated to outside of the footprint area or Soil disturbances that allow removed to a suitable botanical garden for cultivation and protection. for the establishment of This should only be done after consultation with the provincial exotic vegetation; conservation authorities; Damage to plant life. • Movement of personnel and machinery to be limited to the areas designated for the established access roadways; • No movement of personnel or machinery to take place within any wetland areas in order for this ecologically sensitive habitat unit to retain its features; • Any recruitment of exotic vegetation to be managed on an ongoing basis until indigenous pioneering vegetation has dominated the disturbed areas.
 These species should be limited to naturally-occurring species representative of the vegetation type for the locality.
-Ongoing monitoring of exotic vegetation recruitment should be undertaken and any recruitment controlled; - Dumping or storage of topsoil must not be done on established vegetation, but should remain within designated areas; - Workers and machinery to remain inside construction footprint.
+Ongoing monitoring of exotic vegetation recruitment should be undertaken and any recruitment controlled; • Dumping or storage of topsoil must not be done on established vegetation, but should remain within designated areas; • Workers and machinery to remain inside construction footprint.
 All labourers to be informed of disciplinary actions for the wilful damage to plants; - Only the taller floral species and those individuals that pose a significant fire risk to the overhead power line should be removed within the savannoid servitude areas.
-Forested gullies, valleys and riparian vegetation should be spanned as far as possible from higher ground so that the removal of vegetation can be minimised; - Indiscriminate damage of vegetation to be avoided.
+Forested gullies, valleys and riparian vegetation should be spanned as far as possible from higher ground so that the removal of vegetation can be minimised; • Indiscriminate damage of vegetation to be avoided.